kvantas/mapAI/README.md

 ### 4. Apply the Model to Correct the Map

-Now we apply this trained model to our distorted grid.
+Now we apply this trained model to our distorted grid that represents the historical map.
 The function returns a new `sf` object with the corrected geometries.

 ``` r
 # Apply the model to the distorted map